How to Configure Cisco Switch | Easy Tutorial

-This article is about the Basic Cisco Switch Configuration, a complete guide for configuration of Cisco Switch for a Beginner.
-For ease of understanding we are diving this tutorial into following basic steps :
+This article is about How to Configure Cisco Switch, a complete guide for the configuration of Cisco Switch for a Beginner.
+For ease of understanding, we are diving this tutorial into the following basic steps:

 - Access your Cisco Switch for Configurations

-- Check the default or Current configurations on Switch
+- Check the default or Current configurations on the Switch

 - Set Host-name on Cisco Switch